Key takeaways

 Why Use This Coffee to Water Ratio Calculator

-Brewing isn’t just about beans and hot water—it’s about balance.
+Brewing isn’t just beans + hot water.
+It’s balance.
 Ratios help you:

 - Avoid the guesswork of “eyeballing” coffee scoops.